Kibōgaoka Station: Platforms

-Adjacent stations

 History

-Kibōgaoka Station opened on March 26, 1948.
+Kibōgaoka Station opened on 26 March 1948.

+Through service with the Sōtetsu Shin-Yokohama Line to Hazawa yokohama-kokudai and the Sōtetsu-JR Link Line commenced on 30 November 2019.
+Through service via the Sōtetsu Shin-Yokohama Line to Shin-Yokohama and the Tokyu Shin-Yokohama Line commenced on 18 March 2023.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 34,404 passengers daily.

 The passenger figures for previous years are as shown below.